sillsdev/wesay/README.md

 a project, and you can add new Mono runtimes to the known list.
 The Edit menu has a Preferences command near the bottom.
 Click on that and choose the ".NET Runtimes" panel under Projects.
-Click on the Add button and use the file chooser to find /opt/mono-sil.
-Once you choose that, you should see "Mono 2.10.9.1 (develop/xxxxxxx)(/opt/mono-sil)" as a possible choice.
+Click on the Add button and use the file chooser to find `/opt/mono-sil`.
+Once you choose that, you should see "Mono 3.4.0.1 (/opt/mono-sil)" as a possible choice.
 Click on that item to select it, then click on "Set as Default".  (of course, only if you do want it as the default...)
 After loading the WeSay solution (or creating your own solution to run WeSay if you like to be tricky), double check the runtime with the "Active Runtime" command in the Project menu.

-One more step is essential to actually get WeSay to run properly with the Mono runtime in /opt/mono-sil.
-Under the Project menu, select the "<ProjectName>
+One more step is essential to actually get WeSay to run properly with the Mono runtime in `/opt/mono-sil`.
+Under the Project menu, select the "_ProjectName_ Options" command.
-Options" command.
 This brings up the Project Options dialog.
 Choose the General pane under Run and add the environment variable MONO_ENVIRON with the proper value for your installation.
 This would be the full path to your wesay